FasterXML/jackson-modules-java8/parameter-names/README.md

-Jackson module
+Jackson module that adds support for accessing parameter names; a feature added in JDK 8.

-that adds support for accessing parameter names; a feature added in JDK 8.
+NOTE: only available for Jackson 2.x; functionality included in `jackson-databind` itself for Jackson 3.x.

 ## Usage